In recent years, BMW has offered free scheduled maintenance on new cars. FREE! Sounds great, right? (Who doesn’t love free?)

 Inspection II – Also known as the Major Service.
 On 1986 – 1998 models, it is recommended at 40,000, 80,000, and 120,000 miles.
 On 1999 and later models, it is recommended at 60,000 and 120,000 miles.

-To learn more about the true cost of deferred maintenance and how to best increase your BMW’s lifespan, give us a call or stop by one of our four OC locations today (Irvine, Huntington Beach, Costa Mesa, and Rancho Santa Margarita).
+To learn more about the true cost of deferred maintenance and how to best increase your BMW’s lifespan, give us a call or stop by our HB location today.